phani-sudo/build-guide-1/topic/k2c-qli-build-ga/howto_setup.rst

 - Ensure that the software is upgraded as described in `Update Software <https://docs.qualcomm.com/bundle/publicresource/topics/80-70017-253/set_up_the_device.html#ubuntu-up-sw>`__ before updating the Renesas firmware.
 - The device should be connected to the Linux host through the USB Type-C cable.

 .. note:: The following procedure is applicable only to Ubuntu 22.04 host.
-If you are using a Windows or Mac host, set up an Ubuntu virtual machine by following the instructions described in the `Virtual Machine Setup Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70017-41/getting-started.html>`__.
+If you are using a Windows or macOS host, set up an Ubuntu virtual machine by following the instructions described in the `Virtual Machine Setup Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70017-41/getting-started.html>`__.

 1. Register and log in to `Renesas <https://www.renesas.com/>`__.